cfpb-sandbox/design-system/docs/components/info-unit-groups-link-blobs.md

     variation_group_name: Standard link blobs
     variation_group_description: >-
       A link blob is a unit consisting of heading, short descriptive text, and call to action.
-In our CMS, we refer to "half-width" and "third-width" link blobs, and they refer to a grouping of either two or three blobs in a row at breakpoints above 601 px.
+What we call "half-width" and "third-width" link blobs refer to a grouping of either two or three of these units in a row, at breakpoints above 601 px.

-      - Half-width link blobs are laid out in a row of two.
-Two blobs.
+      - Half-width link blobs consist of two units in a row

-      - Third-width link blobs are laid out in a row of three.
-Three blobs.
+      - Third-width link blobs consist of three units in a row
 usage: >-
   ### Behavior